tolmasky/magic-ws/README.md

 why the `npm` example above worked).
 Additionally, if the node process `exec`s, `spawn`s, and `fork`s, those too will keep the hot-swaps.
 Again, all this happens without actually mutating your code, so you could for example run your code's test suite normally and with `magic-ws` in parallel.

+## Support: Node 4 and Up

+The only caveat is that in specificaly in Node 4 you can't use magic-ws for the node REPL.
+As of Node 5 this works fine however.
+If there is a lot of desire for this feature it can be made to work. `magic-ws` can also probably be made to work in Node 0.10.